 - meet the needs of those from excluded, under-represented and disadvantaged groups

-- organisations that are already part of a larger network or foundation
+- charitable organisations that are part of a larger network, group, franchise or parent organisation

 How you can help